-Updated on 21/12/2021.
-In past years when someone asked me about my favourite Greek island, the answer would be definitely Paros island.
-But not anymore, as I think I have a new favourite…and this is Koufonisia!!!
+Updated on 04/01/2024.
+In past years, when someone asked me about my favourite Greek island, the answer would be Paros island.
+But nowadays there are more islands that I have rediscovered and one of them is ….
+Koufonisia!!!

 In this post, you will find out: